FMMGroupVa/FMMInferences/README.md

 # FMM Extensions

-This repository contains source codes to perform the multichannel multicomponent FMM model (3DFMM) including functions to model fitting, visualization, and parameter inferences.
-An ejemplo de uso is inclute ThisIt also includes a code example in the `3DFMMUse.R` file.
+This repository contains source code for implementing the multichannel multicomponent FMM model (3DFMM), including functions for model fitting, visualization, and parameter inference.
+A usage example is provided (see `3DFMMUse.R` file) to assist users.
 The code is developed in the programming language R.

 ## Overview